MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/connected-experiences.md

 | Templates  | [Download free, pre-built templates](https://support.office.com/article/29f2a18d-29a6-4a07-998b-cfe5ff7ffbbb)  |
 | Weather Bar\* (Outlook)| [Change the calendar Weather Bar forecast city](https://support.office.com/article/D11B7532-7C58-489E-8103-5CC5D727B06B) |

+> [!NOTE]
-\*When users are signed in with a work or school account, this connected experience is optional and is provided under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/), and other terms may also apply.
+>\*When users are signed in with a work or school account, this connected experience is optional and is provided under the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/), and other terms may also apply.
 For more information, see [Overview of optional connected experiences in Office](optional-connected-experiences.md).
 If you're an admin, this connected experience can be managed by privacy controls for connected experiences or by the *Allow the use of additional optional connected experiences in Office* policy setting.

 ## Other connected experiences